 - Automate tasks: Your web designers can automate many processes to save time as well.
 From batch actions in Photoshop to resizing images, using different tools they can do more with less hassle.

 - Track the process: During the launch, your team will move your website from the staging to the live location.
-And to ensure everything is transferred and works properly, you should have a pre-prepared checklist with all the site’s pages and elements.
+And to ensure everything is transferred and works properly, you should have a pre-prepared web development life cycle checklist with all the site’s pages and elements.

-How To Streamline The Entire Web Development Process: 25 Tools To Use
+How To Streamline All Website Development Phases: 25 Tools To Use

 There are many tools on the market that can help your team streamline the website development process and deliver a quality product.